-Regarding the short-term variable re-muneration (annual bonus), Ethos considers it preferable to hold a retrospective vote on the effective amount determined based on the performance achieved.
-With retrospective votes, companies can make a precise proposal instead of requesting a high maximum amount, while the amount effectively paid is often much lower than the maximum amount.
-In addition, with retrospective votes, shareholders avoid the risk of undue pavment of the maximum amount.
+Regarding the short-term variable remuneration (annual bonus), Ethos considers it preferable to hold a retrospective vote on the effective amount determined based on the performance achieved.
+With retrospective votes. companies can make a precise proposal instead of requesting a high maximum amount, while the amount effectively paid is often much lower than the maximum amount.
+In addition, with retrospective votes, shareholders avoid the risk of undue payment of the maximum amount.
 When a company nonetheless wishes to vote on the maximum bonus amount prospectively, it is indispensable that the transparency as regards the remuneration system be very high.
-In particular, it is necessary that the shareholders know the precise performance criteria.
+In particular, it is necessary that the shareholders know the precise performance targets.
+Unfortunately, this is rarely the case, since this is considered by the companies as commercially sensitive information, which they are not willing to disclose in advance.
 In addition, the remuneration system described in the articles of association must set a cap on the variable remuneration with regards to base salary.
-Unfortunately this is rarely the case, since precise performance objectives are often commercially sensitive information, which companies are not willing to disclose in advance.

-Regarding the long-term variable re- muneration, the precise performance targets set are in general less commercially sensitive and can be based on external, which cannot be influenced by the company.
+Regarding the long-term variable remuneration, the precise performance targets set are in general less commercially sensitive and can be based on external, which cannot be influenced by the company.
 Their publication is therefore less problematic for companies and the required transparency can be sufficient to allow a prospective vote.
 One must not lose sight of the problem posed by the calculation of the amount that the companies must get approval for and which, in the case of certain plans, may seem excessive since it corresponds to the maximum potential (theoretical) value in case the beneficiary exceeds all the objectives set at the beginning of the performance period.